avdi/ivar/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/avdi/ivar.

+Fair warning: If you contribute a lot I might nominate you to be a maintainer.
+I know my limitations; I'm good at launching libraries, but not so good at maintaining them.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.